yaohuall/K8s-AWS-architecture/README.md

 #### Non-IAM access
 Create a VPC endpoint for S3 and add a bucket policy that allows access from the VPC endpoint. **VPC gateway endpoint** supports **S3 and DynamoDB** and is free.
 #### Legal hold
-The Object Lock legal hold operation enables you to place a legal hold on an object version.
+The Object Lock governance mode: legal hold operation enables you to place a legal hold on an object version.
 Like setting a retention period, a legal hold prevents an object version from being overwritten or deleted.
 However, a legal hold doesn't have an associated retention period and remains in effect until removed.

+Object Lock compliance mode: no users include **AWS root account** can modify objects.
 #### Requester Pays
 Share data but not incur charges associated with others accessing the data.
 #### Prevent accidental delete